RiverOak announces partnership with Securitas

 RiverOak Strategic Partners has announced an exclusive partnership with Securitas to implement and operate a full suite of fire and security services at Manston Airport in Kent.

-Securitas, specialists in all aspects of aviation security, will provide fire and safety expertise, manage specialist detection teams, handle general-purpose security dog teams and provide an City and Guilds-accredited onsite security resource, in conjunction with state-of-the-art security technology.
+Securitas, specialists in all aspects of aviation security, will provide fire and safety expertise, manage specialist detection teams, handle general-purpose security dog teams and provide an City and Guilds-approved onsite security resource, in conjunction with state-of-the-art security technology.

 RiverOak is proposing to reopen Manston Airport as a vibrant air freight hub with associated business aviation and passenger services, creating almost 30,000 jobs by the airport’s 20th year of operation.
 It is currently consulting on these proposals before submitting an application for a Development Consent Order to the Planning Inspectorate.
 The consultation runs from Monday 12 June 2017 to Sunday 23 July 2017.